ROCKWELL INTERNATIONAL WHEEL & TRIM

 Wastes were disposed in a wetland area (known as “old landfill”) which is contaminated with TCE and hexavalent chromium, among other contaminants; a disposal area east of the facility (known as the Rockwell Moose Lodge Road Disposal Area); a sludge lagoon (which has been closed and capped); and into surface water via the outfall ditch.
 Spills of TCE and toluene from above ground tanks occurred in past decades.
 Chrome plating operations have resulted in a release of TCE and other solvents into soils below the manufacturing building’s concrete foundation.

 The use of TCE ceased in 1992, however, TCE remains present in the subsurface soil and groundwater at the Grenada Manufacturing facility.
 TCE vapors from below the manufacturing building are entering the building through cracks, joints and other openings in the concrete floor, causing TCE contamination in the indoor air.
 Indoor air in nearby homes has been tested; TCE is not present in the homes.

-In the past EPA, directed the Facility to:
+In the past the EPA RCRA program had directed the Facility to: